Gaël Aymon

 Gaël Aymon is an author, screenwriter, film director and producer born in Paris, France.

+Biography

 Having attended the acting schools of Les Cours Florent and the Studio Pygmalion, Gael Aymon first embarks on a career in acting and directing.

 He has worked as a producer and distributor for the cinema and theatre.

 He was first published as a children's author in 2010.
 His books have received numerous awards and have been translated into Chinese, Korean, Romanian, Italian, Spanish (Spain and Mexico), Catalan, German and Portuguese (Brasil).

-In 2023, he is one of the nominees for the International Astrid Lindgren Memorial Award.
+In 2023 and 2024, he is one of the nominees for the International Astrid Lindgren Memorial Award.